VolatileMindsLLC/metafang2/README.md

 Log in to the msfrpcd instance with a url like "https://127.0.0.1:55553/api", and the credentials set up when starting msfrpcd.

 Under active development.
+Requires metasploit-sharp (http://github.com/brandonprry/metasploit-sharp/) and msgpack-cli (either MsgPack.Mono or MsgPack).

-Currently, shell code run on linux will be blocked by SELinux.
+Currently, shell code run on some linux will be blocked by SELinux.
 Will eventually look into implementing something like this: http://www.akkadia.org/drepper/selinux-mem.html